SeldonIO/seldon-core/examples/streaming/knative-eventing/README.md

     trigger.eventing.knative.dev/seldon-eventing-sklearn-trigger unchanged

-CHeck that the trigger is working correctly (you should see "Ready: True")
+CHeck that the trigger is working correctly (you should see "Ready: True"), together with the URL that will be reached.

 ```python